 - Preheat the oven to 350°F. Line a baking sheet with parchment paper.

-- In a large bowl, whisk together the flour, sugar, and baking powder.
-Mix butter in with a pastry cutter, whisk, or your hands until crumbly and combined.
+- Make dough.
+In a large bowl, whisk together 2 cups flour, 1/2 cup sugar, and 2 teaspoons baking powder.
+Mix 1/2 cup cold butter in with a pastry cutter, whisk, or use your hands until it's crumbly and combined.

-- Stir in heavy cream, lemon zest, and lemon juice just until combined and a thick dough forms.
+- Add wet ingredients.
+Stir in 2/3 cup heavy cream, zest of 1/2 lemon, and 1 Tablespoon lemon juice just until combined and a thick dough forms.
 If the dough is too dry, add 1 more Tablespoon cream.
 Gently fold or press in raspberries.

-- Using a large cookie scoop, spoon dough 2 inches apart onto the baking sheet.
+- Drop cookies.
+Using a large cookie scoop, drop dough 2 inches apart onto the baking sheet.

 - Bake 12 to 15 minutes, or until lightly golden around the edges.
-Let cool 5 minutes on the baking sheet before transferring to a wire rack to cool completely.
+Let cool 5 minutes on the baking sheet before transferring to a wire rack to cool completely, about 25 minutes.

 Glaze

-- In a medium bowl, stir together powdered sugar and lemon juice until smooth.
+- In a medium bowl, stir together 1 cup powdered sugar and 2 Tablespoons lemon juice until smooth.

 - Drizzle over cooled cookies.
 Enjoy!